 In contrast to the reverse reaction, the forward reaction is more complicated to monitor due to the short half-life of superoxide and its hard-to-control production.
-We have therefore simplified the system and pre-reduced CybB under anaerobic conditions with stoichiometric amounts of dithionite, until ~90-95 % of the enzyme is reduced.
+We have therefore simplified the system and pre-reduced CybB under anaerobic conditions with stoichiometric amounts of dithionite, until ~90-95 % of the enzyme is reduced to avoid presence of unreacted dithionite.

 Figure 5: Ubiquinone and menaquinone as substrates for CybB.
 A) Kinetic traces of CybB oxidation as observed at 428 nm.
-CybB was reduced, under anaerobic conditions, with small amounts of dithionite (6.6 $\mu$ M) until >90 % reduction was obtained, after which 10 $\mu$ M of different quinones was added.
+CybB was reduced, under anaerobic conditions, with small amounts of dithionite (6.6 μ M) until >90 % reduction was obtained, after which 10 μ M of different quinones was added.
 After the reaction was complete, CybB was fully reduced by addition of 3.3 mM dithionite.
 B) Summary of the percentage of reduced heme oxidation, including the data from addition of air-saturated water (not included in Fig. 1A).
 C) Kinetic traces of CybB reduction, under aerobic conditions, as observed at 428 nm.
-Different quinols were added at 10 $\mu$ M concentration.
+Different quinols were added at 10 μ M concentration.
 D) Summary of the results obtained from Fig. 5C.
-(Note that the reference sample

-(Dithionite) has no trace in 5C).
+(Note that the reference sample (Dithionite) has no trace in 5C).
 The bars in figures 5B and 5D have the same color as the respective oxidized (5A) or reduced (5C) quinone traces.

-Addition of ubiquinone 10 $\mu$ M Q1 showed a rapid oxidation of CybB, indicating that ubiquinone is a substrate (Fig. 5A, red trace).
-A similar behavior was found with other shortchain ubiquinones such as Q2 and decylubiquinone.
+Addition of ubiquinone 10 μ M Q_1 showed a rapid oxidation of CybB, indicating that ubiquinone is a substrate (Fig. 5A, red trace).
+A similar behavior was found with other short-chain ubiquinones such as Q_2 and decylubiquinone.
 Next, we tested the two menaquinone analogues menadione and 1,4-naphtoquinone.
-Reaction with 1,4-naphtoquinone proceeded also quickly, but enzyme oxidation was less complete, while the reaction with menadione was >10 slower and less enzyme was oxidized.
+Reaction with 1,4-naphtoquinone proceeded also quickly, but enzyme oxidation was less complete, while the reaction with menadione was

+>10 slower and less enzyme was oxidized.
 A summary of the different experiments is found in Figure 5B, showing that reaction with ubiquinones reached almost complete CybB oxidation, in reference to the oxidation by ferricyanide.
-Addition of air saturated water also led to oxidation of CybB, indicating that the reduced enzyme car deliver electrons to oxygen in the absence of quinones.
+Addition of air saturated water also led to oxidation of CybB, indicating that the reduced enzyme can deliver electrons to oxygen in the absence of quinones.

-Next, we compared the ability of the reduced form of these different quinones to reduce CybB under aerobic conditions, i.e., the reverse maction.
-When using ubiquinol $Q_1H_2$ at pH 8, ~60 % of reduction of CybB was observed as discussed above (Fig. 5C). $Q_2H_2$ and decylubiquinol showed similar kinetics t ut an overall lower level of reduction.
-In contrast to the forward reaction, incubation with the reduced menaquinol analogues led to almost complete reduction of the enzyme ( $t{12}$ 5 C, D).
-Hence, the observed data correlate well with our hypothesis that the $t{12}Wect$ midpoint potential of menaquinones (compared to ubiquinones) lead to a more complete reduction of CybB.
+Next, we compared the ability of the reduced form of these different quinones to reduce CybB under aerobic conditions, i.e., the reverse reaction.
+When using ubiquinol Q_1H_2 at pH 8, ~60 % of reduction of CybB was observed as discussed above (Fig. 5C).
+Again, the observed kinetics were very similar to Q_2H_2 and decylubiquinol, but both quinols showed a lower level of reduction.
+In contrast to the forward reaction, incubation with the reduced menaquinol analogues led to almost complete reduction of the enzyme (Fig. 5 C, D).
+Hence, the observed data correlate well with our hypothesis that the lower midpoint potential of menaquinones (compared to ubiquinones), leading to a more complete reduction of CybB.

-Measurement of steady and e activity of the forward reaction and determination of quinone affinity
+Measurement of steady state activity of the forward reaction and determination of quinone affinity